Skip to main content

 kubectl create namespace demo-nginx

-kubectl create deployment ngnix-deployment -n demo-nginx --image=nginx -r 2
+kubectl create deployment nginx-deployment -n demo-nginx --image=nginx -r 2

-Check that this deployment creates two pods inside the virtual cluster.
+Check that this deployment creates two pods inside the tenant cluster.

 kubectl get pods -n demo-nginx